kimbring2/DeepSoccer/deepsoccer_jetson/README.md

 ```$ python deepsoccer_main.py ```

 # 4. Teleoperation test
-Like the original version of Jetbot, Jetbot soccer version can be controlled by gamepad.
+Like the original version of Jetbot, DeepSoccer can be controlled by gamepad.
 You can check a code for that [teleoperation_soccer.ipynb](https://github.com/kimbring2/DeepSoccer/blob/master/etc/teleoperation_soccer.ipynb) file.
-Upload it to Jetson Nano and run it.

-As with the original Jetbot, you can use a Jupyter Notebook to test a your code without connecting with monitor.
-First, insall Jupyter package and creates a configuration file using the following command.
+Upload it to Jetson board and run the Jupyter Notebook.
+Below command is for setting Jupyter Notebook to use it as remotely.

 ```
 $ pip3 install jupyterlab